clearbold/flightdeck/README.md

 * Single template test URLs: A single template view with a test button and responsive viewports to load the preview in
 * Environment variables: Per-server/computer values in the global config
 * Last built timestamp on each template
+* Preview link on each template: In the meantime, just refresh the template's `preview/email` URLs
 * Error logging for builds